 Do this even if there are no signs or discomfort or poisoning.
 You may need urgent medical attention.

 Symptoms of an overdose may include feeling sick and vomiting, bluish skin and nails, very low blood pressure, slow heart

-beat, difficulty breathing, fainting, convulsions (fits) or coma.
+beat, difficulty breathing, fainting, convulsions (fits), coma or death.